-[box] Thinking now about the 2016 presidential election.
+[QUESTION] Thinking now about the 2016 presidential election.
 If the Republican presidential primary was TODAY and you were standing in the voting booth RIGHT NOW and had to make a choice, for whom would you vote?
 [READ IN ROTATED ORDER]

 Five other candidates did not receive any votes: Jim Gilmore, George Pataki, Bobby Jindal, Lindsey Graham and Rick Santorum.
 Rick Perry received one vote but has since suspended his campaign.

 Interestingly, Rick Santorum, who did not receive a single vote in this poll, won the 2012 Oklahoma presidential primary with 33.8 percent of the vote with over 96,000 votes.

 Mike Huckabee, whose running in the pack in this poll, was the favorite among Oklahoma Republicans eight years ago leading up to the 2008 presidential election but eventually lost out to John McCain, who polled better in head-to-head match-ups.

 Trumps appeal to Republicans was focused primarily among those Republican voters who identify themselves as somewhat conservative to moderate and liberal, beating Carson and all other competitors by 10 points or more.
 The Republicans who identify themselves as "very" conservative, however, were nearly split with Trump getting 28.8 percent and Carson getting 27.2 percent.
 Republicans who identify themselves as very conservative are 52 percent of the primary electorate in Oklahoma.

 Men favored Trump by 17 points over women, who favored Carson by four points over Trump.